How to Choose the Best Crib Mattress

-A quality crib mattress not only makes bedtime something to look forward to, but it also acts as your little one’s growth center and ensures safety while sleeping.
+A good mattress not only makes bedtime something to look forward to, but it also supports your little one’s growing bones and ensures safety while sleeping.

-Colgate Mattress has been family-owned and operated for over 60 years and knows that selecting your baby’s first mattress can be an overwhelming task.
-That’s why we pride ourselves on helping you understand the differences between mattresses and what features are most important.
-Take a look at these quick tips as you begin to determine how to choose a crib mattress that is just right for your little one.
+Here at Colgate Mattress, we know that selecting your baby’s first mattress can be an overwhelming task; that’s why we pride ourselves on helping you understand the differences between mattresses and know what features are most important.
+Take a look at these quick tips as you begin to determine how to choose a crib mattress that is just right for your little one:

 With a mattress, it’s what’s on the inside that counts.
 Understanding the different components inside the mattress is essential for your baby’s safety and comfort.
 For instance, are there any cushioning layers?
 What materials are used?
 Is there a flammability barrier?
 Is there waterproof backing?
-There’s much more to a mattress than just a cute cover.
-Consider an all-natural option, like the Colgate Natural I, created for the parent wanting a mattress for their baby that is made with 100% natural components for the healthiest and most comfortable sleep environment possible.
+There’s much more to a mattress than just the white cover (or, if you’re thinking of purchasing the Nuzzle Snuze, the squiggle cover!)